CarbonLDP/carbonldp-js-sdk/doc/README.md

 toJSON( objectSchemaResolver:Carbon.ObjectSchema.Resolver,  jsonLDConverter:JSONLDConverter ):string
 ```

-Returns a JSON string from the document using an ObjectSchema and a JSONLDConverter
+Returns a JSON string from the Document using an ObjectSchema and a JSONLDConverter.

 *Parameters*